shouryasen/shouryasen.github.io/_pages/working_papers.md

 In another developing research agenda on the local politics of authoritarian coalitions, with Napon Jatusripitak, I theorize and apply a novel measure of personalism with national-level coverage across constituencies, leveraging ballot design and the random assignment of candidate and party numbers in Thai elections.
 Results show that even isolated victories for programmatic parties, by weakening local brokerage networks, can undermine the local foundations of electoral autocracies.

-**The democratic externalities of programmatic electoral victory: evidence from Thailand** (with Napon Jatusripitak, in preparation)
+**The democratic externalities of programmatic electoral victory: evidence from Thailand** (with Napon Jatusripitak, in preparation, presenting at APSA 2026)
 >###### Can programmatic political parties reshape personalistic electoral systems?
 Exploiting random assignment of ballot numbers in Thai elections, we construct a measure of personalistic voting covering all constituencies, allowing us to systematically answer this question through a unique national-level panel study of the determinants of personalistic voting.
 Against predominant structuralist accounts, we find that programmatic parties weaken personalism in the short-run simply by coming to power locally, even where they are prevented from forming a government by decree.
 A range of empirical strategies, including a regression discontinuity design, show that constituencies where the liberal Move Forward Party came to power in 2023 saw significantly less personalistic voting in 2026.
 Evidence from interviews conducted in closely contested constituencies suggests that this was due to the weakening of underlying brokerage networks under programmatic incumbents.
 Even when victory is partial, programmatic parties can weaken the local, clientelistic, foundations of electoral autocracies.
 >